FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-metainfo-generation.md

 ### `NeXusField`

 Attached to every `Quantity` derived from a NXDL `<field>` element.
-Fields carry typed data arrays and may have unit categories, interpretation hints, and long names.
+Fields define the type and shape of associated data, which may be scalar or array-valued.
+Fields may have unit categories, interpretation hints, and long names.

 ```python
 class NeXusField(AnnotationModel):